kamaral/RepData_PeerAssessment1/PA1_template.md

 ## 10 1.4716981 2012-10-01       45 WEEKDAY
 ```

- We can compute the activity again, this time separating the data not only by interval but also by the Weekend factor.
+- The activity is computed again, this time separating the data not only by interval but also by the Weekend factor.

 ```r
 xyplot(steps ~  interval | Weekday, data = dataReplaceNA, layout = c(1,2), type ="l", ylab="Number of Steps")